Monghidoro: Geography

 The territory of Monghidoro borders the following municipalities: Firenzuola, Loiano, Monterenzio, Monzuno, San Benedetto Val di Sambro.

 The town sits on a ridge of the Apennines, between two river valleys, Savena and Idice.
 The main road, joining Bologna to Florence, is the SP65.
 Traces of a Roman road, Flaminia minor, joining Florentia with Felsina can still be found at the top of Mount Oggioli, approximately 5 mi south of town.

-The territory surrounding the comune is, for the largest part, mountainous with elevations ranging between a minimum of 400 m above sea level to the north-east to a maximum of 1290 m on its southern flank.
+The territory surrounding the municipality is, for the largest part, mountainous with elevations ranging between a minimum of 400 m above sea level to the north-east to a maximum of 1290 m on its southern flank.

 History

 Due to its geographical position Monghidoro, which the writer Giordano Berti has described as the "Crossroads of Europe", in the course of the centuries became a necessary passage between the Po Valley and Central Italy.